e00049/linux/06-tail.md

 # Description:
-    tail - To view the file content
+    tail - To view the file content from last

 # Syntax:
     tail [OPTION]...
 [FILE]...